BIOS4000 – Design and analysis of biological studies

 Recommended previous knowledge

-A background in elementary programming equivalent to the content of BIOS1100 – Introduction to Computational Modelling in the Biosciences (Introduction to Computational Modelling in the Biosciences) is strongly recommended.
+A background in elementary programming equivalent to the content of BIOS1100 – Introduction to computational models for Biosciences is strongly recommended.

 Other recommended background courses are